Research Interests of KIPAC Senior Members

 Risa Wechsler : Computational Cosmology and Galaxy Surveys

 Risa and her group work on a range of topics in cosmology and astrophysics, with a focus on the formation of cosmological structure in the Universe, its impact on galaxy formation, and its use in determining the nature of dark matter and dark energy.
 Risa's group builds and analyzes numerical simulations and develops models of galaxy formation for comparison with large observational datasets, and develops new techniques to learn about the dark side of the Universe from these data.
-Her group is actively involved in the ongoing Dark Energy Survey (DES), as well as the largest future planned surveys including the Dark Energy Spectroscopic Instrument (DESI) and the Large Synoptic Survey Telescope (LSST).
+Her group is actively involved in the largest cosmic surveys including Dark Energy Survey (DES), the Dark Energy Spectroscopic Instrument (DESI) and the Rubin Observatory's Legacy Survey of Space and Time (LSST).
+They are also working actively on astrophysical probes of dark matter in the Milky Way and beyond, including precision measurements with the Via survey.